helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 ## Configuration

-The OpenAPI generators support a substantial, powerful, and sometimes bewildering group of configuration settings. <a id="links-to-settings"></a>
+The OpenAPI generators support a substantial, powerful, and sometimes bewildering group of configuration settings.
 For complete lists see these pages:

 - [generic options][generic-options]